qln-cmu/CRC_NCT_classification/README.md

 ```--resized_dim```: The dimensions to which the input images will be resized for evaluation (default is 224x224 pixels).
 ### Evaluation Output
-The script evaluates all model checkpoints found in --model_input_dir and selects the best model based on a combination of overall validation accuracy and 'TUM' class accuracy.
+The script evaluates all model checkpoints found in --model_input_dir and selects the best model based on the overall validation accuracy, 'STR' and 'TUM' class F1 scores and Fbeta scores (beta=1.2).
 The results include:

-A confusion matrix for the best-performing model.
+A confusion matrix for the best-performing models.
-* Classification report detailing precision, recall, F1-score for each class, and overall accuracy.
+* Classification report detailing precision, recall, F1-score for each class, and overall accuracy/F1 score/Fbeta score.

-* ROC curve and AUC for the 'TUM' class.
+* ROC curve and AUC for the 'STR' and 'TUM' classes.

-* Specificity and sensitivity metrics for the 'TUM' class.
+* Specificity and sensitivity metrics for the 'STR' and 'TUM' classes.

 * The output is saved in the user-defined ```--output_dir``` as visual plots (confusion matrix, ROC curve) and textual information (CSV and TXT files).